 Campus resources and personnel work with students facing problems associated with drug and alcohol abuse.
 Student Health Services and/or Counseling Services provide referrals for substance abuse counseling.
 They can make referrals to Western New York licensed facilities whenever there is a need for in-patient care.
 In-patient facilities are operated independently of the University and are staffed by trained substance abuse counselors and mental health specialists.
 The Center works directly with students requiring out-patient care.
 The Center supervises and runs programs that include individual and group oriented workshops, and educational programs and training.

 Each semester, Counseling Services offers a number of workshops and activities designed to help substance abusive students.
 Confidential counseling sessions with experienced, licensed psychologists are also provided.
 The University also has available a number of substance abuse support services for students.

 Additional information regarding available alcohol counseling, rehabilitation and re-entry programs is available at Student Health Services, 214 Michael Hall (716-829-3316) or at Counseling Services, 120 Richmond Quad (716-645-2720).
-Additional information on educational efforts through Wellness Education Services can be found at the following website.
+Additional information on educational efforts through Health Promotion can be found at the following website.